SemanticMediaWiki/SemanticMediaWiki/SECURITY.md

 ## Disclosure process

 To minimise the risk of exploitation, please give us a reasonable opportunity to release a fix before any public disclosure.
+After a report is submitted, we aim
-We aim to:
+to:

+- Acknowledge the report within 15 days.
-- Confirm the report and assess its impact.
+- Confirm the issue and assess its severity and impact.
-- Prepare and release a fixed version.
+- Prepare and release a fix, prioritised by severity, keeping the reporter informed of progress.
 - Publish a security advisory once a fix is available, crediting the reporter unless they prefer to remain anonymous.

+Remediation time depends on the severity and complexity of the issue.
+For coordinated disclosure we aim to release a fix within 90 days where feasible.

 Because the repository is public and can be watched by potential attackers, please avoid describing the vulnerability in public channels, including commit